PyxlDesign/ybg-dev/README.md

 ## Clarity

 The Cookie consent has been added to layout->theme.liquid.
 There is 2 script tags and 1 style in the head.
 The cookie banner itself is just inside the `body`.

+## Fonts

+The Karla Font has been moved to local instead of pulling from fonts.google.com.
+This leaves halyard the only external font that is being pulled in from adobe fonts.

+## Scripts

+ella.min.js
+halo.js
+jquery.currency.min.js
+jquery.products.min.js